The Line of Duty

 Poor Arthur Wright had been discovered by two fellow members of the Civil Guard.
 He was dead — his skull had been fractured — and his body was slumped at the side of the track a few yards from the end of a station platform.
 He had lain there for about an hour.
-Maybe the injured George Johnson had also lain alone for some time until seen by another police constable, or by a passer-by.
-Maybe the driver of the train had realised what had happened, and had stopped to rescue the stricken man.
+Maybe the injured George Johnson had also lain alone for some time until seen by another police constable or by a passer-by.
+Maybe the driver of the train realised what had happened and stopped to rescue the stricken man.
 We do not know.

 But we do know that in spite of the awful accident George was still breathing.
-He was taken to the Bolingbroke Hospital, which was about three miles away, near Wandsworth Common.
-But his injuries were too serious for there to be a realistic hope of survival, and on Thursday the 17th of September he died.
+He was taken to the Bolingbroke Hospital, which stood about three miles away near Wandsworth Common.
+But his injuries were too serious for there to be a realistic hope of survival, and on Thursday 17 September he died.

-On the evening of Monday the 21st of September an inquest was held at the Battersea Coroner’s Court in Sheepcote Lane.
-The coroner for the City of Westminster and South-West London, Samuel Ingleby Oddie, recorded a verdict of accidental death, and added that it was not the first of its kind.
-He went on to observe that guarding railway bridges was a hazardous but essential undertaking, and that those who put themselves at risk in this way were doing a service for their country “almost as great” as the soldiers fighting at the front.
+On the evening of Monday 21 September an inquest was held at the Battersea Coroner’s Court in Sheepcote Lane.
+The coroner for the City of Westminster and South-West London, Samuel Ingleby Oddie, recorded a verdict of accidental death and added that it was not the first of its kind.
+He went on to observe that guarding railway bridges was a hazardous but essential undertaking.
+Those who put themselves at risk in this way were doing a service for their country ‘almost as great’ as the soldiers fighting at the front.

-And Edward was very much his father’s son, for when he married in 1924 he was employed as a police constable.
-He had been too young to fight in the war, and he had started his working life as a brass finisher before enlisting in the Tank Corps in 1919.
-His spell in the army has left us a delightful sketch of his physical appearance: not that tall, slight of build, a fresh complexion and brown eyes.
+And Edward was very much his father’s son: when he married in 1924, he was employed as a police constable.
+He had been too young to fight in the war and he started his working life as a brass finisher before enlisting in the Tank Corps in 1919.
+His spell in the army has left us a delightful sketch of his physical appearance: not that tall, slight of build, with a fresh complexion and brown eyes.
 If we knew that he took after his father, then we would have an image, albeit indistinct, of the police constable who in 1914 made the ultimate sacrifice in the service of his country.